ImVaskel/dpy-template-bot/readme.md

 # Contributing

 To contribute, simply open a pull request.
-It is requested that you use `flake8` linter for linting.
+It is requested that things are typed.